Waynesfield-Goshen High School

-Waynesfield-Goshen Local Schools is a public high school that is located in Waynesfield, Ohio.
+Waynesfield-Goshen Local Schools is the only public high school that is located in Waynesfield, Ohio.
 Waynesfield, Ohio Located in northwestern Ohio of Auglaize County, Ohio.Their nickname is the tigers and their colors are blue and gold.
+They are a member of the Northwest Central Conference.
 Waynesfield-Goshen Local Schools, has a strong tradition of academic, athletic, artistic and music success.
 The school district serves students from the Villages of Waynesfield and New Hampshire, as well as parts of Wayne and Goshen Townships, and parts of Union and Clay Townships.

 Academics

 Waynesfield-Goshen Local Schools is a fully accredited high school, meeting all secondary school requirements of both the state of Ohio and North Central Educational Association.
 Waynesfield-Goshen faculty have been noted for their excellence in the classroom.
 In 2012, the Gilder Lehrman Institute of American History selected Joe Foster as the History Teacher of the Year for the state of Ohio.
 Foster was again honored in 2014, this time as National Teacher of the Year by the Civil War Trust.
 Math teacher Kathy Lament was recognized as the 2017 Teacher of the Year for State Board of Education District 1.